Maasai

 Massai man with his javelin

-Javelin Throw, Dancing and MTV
+Javelin throw, dancing and MTV

 As the setting sun bathes the volcanic landscape in golden light, the Maasai women and men of the lodge gather for a traditional dance.
 Earthy rhythms, whooping exclamations and sounds of an unknown language are lost in the vastness - a moment that touches us deeply.
 The aim of the Maasai Lodge is to offer visitors a small insight into the Maasai way of life.
 Apart from the dance, this also includes the fun "International Javelin Throwing Competition", where we compete with the young men in javelin throwing - and lose grandly.
 The day ends with a round of "MTV", Massai Television: we sit around the campfire and listen to stories from Massai life.